Our family loves making Creamy Caramelized Onion Chicken Thighs for dinner! This chicken thigh recipe is simmered in the most delicious sauce!

 Slowly pour in the chicken broth, stir well to get everything off the bottom of the skillet.

-Place the chicken thighs back in the skillet, spooning some of the broth over the tops, cover and cook on medium-low heat for 25-30 minutes until the chicken is no longer pink inside.
+Place the chicken thighs back in the skillet, along with the onions, spooning some of the broth over the tops, cover and cook on medium-low heat for 25-30 minutes until the chicken is no longer pink inside.

 Remove the chicken to a serving platter then pour the heavy cream in the skillet, whisking to combine with the sauce.
 Simmer for 2-3 minutes then pour the sauce over the chicken thighs.